-A Hub Node in an Oracle Flex Cluster that acts as the connection point for purposes of cluster membership for one or more Leaf Nodes.
-Leaf Nodes exchange heartbeats with a single Hub anchor.
+A Hub Node in an Oracle Flex Cluster that acts as the connection point for purposes of cluster membership for one or more other supported nodes.
+Those nodes exchange heartbeats with a single Hub anchor.

 Hub Node

 A node in an Oracle Flex Cluster that is tightly connected with other servers and has direct access to shared storage.